 The result of this vision and much hard work is Go Local Food.

 GO Local Food is growing seasonal vegetables on 2 acres of land in Ovington.
-We license the land, and with 3 large and 1 small poly tunnel grow around 40 varieties and 5 tons of vegetables each year; tomatoes, pumpkins, kale, sprouts, turnips, chillies – you get the idea – along with the more exotic such as kilaan kichi, mooli and spaghetti squash.
+We license the land, and with 3 large and 2 small poly tunnels, grow around 40 varieties and about 5 tons of vegetables each year; tomatoes, pumpkins, kale, sprouts, turnips, chillies – you get the idea – along with the more exotic such as kilaan kichi, mooli and spaghetti squash.
 “Our cooking skills have certainly been challenged!
 The taste of really fresh vegetables is quite amazing.”
 Kim Sanderson.

 But what is so unique about being a vegetable grower in Tynedale?
 First of all there aren’t many farmers growing vegetables purely for local consumption.
 However it is our co-operative model that makes us different.
 The whole enterprise is owned by us: we aren’t just consumers we are the producers.
 Together we decide what and how we grow.
 It also means we are involved in every aspect of running our co-op.
 We are concerned about the environment and grow in tune with nature.
 This means our crops are not subject to a diet of chemicals.
 We use manures and green composts to improve the soil.
 We do not wrap or ‘ship’ our produce.
 Our crops are harvested and distributed (with soil on) within hours – field to fork in 24 hours!